The Year Without Summer

 By the 530s CE, the Roman Empire was fighting for survival on multiple fronts.
 In the East, Emperor Justinian had depleted the treasury trying to reconquer lost Western territories while simultaneously defending against Persian aggression.
 The plague that would later bear his name had not yet struck, but trade networks were already stressed by warfare and political instability.

-The empire's agricultural system had become increasingly fragile over the previous centuries.
-The ancient Roman agricultural revolution – built on sophisticated irrigation, crop rotation, and farming techniques – had gradually declined as central authority weakened.
-Many of the most productive farming regions in North Africa had been lost to the Vandals.
-Italy, once the empire's breadbasket, was ravaged by war between the Ostrogoths and Justinian's forces.
+The empire's agricultural system had grown increasingly fragile over the previous centuries.
+The ancient Roman agricultural revolution, built on sophisticated irrigation and crop rotation, had gradually declined as central authority weakened.
+Many of the most productive farming regions in North Africa had been lost to the Vandals, and Italy, once the empire's breadbasket, was ravaged by war between the Ostrogoths and Justinian's forces.

-Climate conditions had generally been favorable during Rome's rise and height, with what scientists now call the "Roman Warm Period" (250 BCE to 400 CE) providing reliable growing seasons and good harvests.
-This climate stability had helped enable Rome's population growth and urbanization.
-But by the 6th century, the empire had become dangerously dependent on agricultural surplus from a smaller territory, with less margin for error when harvests failed.
+Climate conditions had generally been favorable during Rome's rise and height.
+Scientists now call this period the "Roman Warm Period" (250 BCE-400 CE), a stretch of reliable growing seasons and good harvests that helped enable Rome's population growth and urbanization.
+By the 6th century, though, the empire had become dangerously dependent on agricultural surplus from a shrinking territory, with almost no margin for error when harvests failed.

 The mysterious dimming of 536 CE struck at this moment of vulnerability.
 Modern scientists have determined it was caused by a massive volcanic eruption in Iceland, possibly combined with other eruptions, that pumped sulfur particles into the stratosphere.
-These particles reflected sunlight back into space, causing the cold period that contemporary sources described.
+Those particles reflected sunlight back into space, producing the cold period that contemporary sources described.

 The Crisis Unfolds